Crawl to Content

 Register

 The Last Chance BQ.2 races have made a name for themselves with their singular purpose: helping runners achieve a BQ.
-Each year, almost 50 percent of the field hits the mark at its Geneva race.
-The Chicagoland version of the race was so popular, a few years back, organizers added a second race in September 10, 2023 on the same day (and 63 percent of runners hit the mark at that race in 2020).
-There’s a spring race on the Saturday before the Boston Marathon in 2023.
+In 2024, 70 percent of the field hit the mark at the Geneva race.
+The Chicagoland version of the race was so popular, a few years back, organizers added a second race in Grand Rapids, Michigan, on the same day (and 66 percent of runners hit the mark at that race in 2024).

 The multi-loop course in Geneva is flat and shaded.
 Organizers offer runners personalized bottle service and most important, precise pacing at four minutes faster than BQ times.
 The hardest part?
 Getting in.
-Runners must be near their qualifying times already and have to prove it with comparable marathons or half marathons April 30, 2023.
+Runners must be near their qualifying times already and have to prove it with comparable marathons or half marathons run at BQ pace.

 3